 19. Wolf Parade – Apologies to the Queen Mary (2005)

-Led by co-frontmen Spencer Krug and Dan Boeckner, Apologies to the Queen Mary wears its heart(s) on its sleeve.
-The Montreal quartet’s debut full-length may have been released in 2005, but it references decades’ worth of rock, punk and new wave.
-The angular guitars and driving keyboards of “Grounds for Divorce” sound like a lost Roxy Music demo, while the hopelessly romantic “I’ll Believe in Anything” recalls the doomed lovers in David Bowie’s “Heroes.”
-The desperate “This Heart’s On Fire,” too, wouldn’t feel out of place on a Bruce Springsteen record.
+Led by frontmen Spencer Krug and Dan Boeckner, Apologies to the Queen Mary wears its heart(s) on its sleeve.
+The Montreal quartet’s debut full-length may have been released in 2005, but it references decades’ worth of rock, punk and New Wave.
+The angular guitars and driving keyboards of “Grounds for Divorce” sound like Roxy Music-meets-Springsteen, while the romantic “I’ll Believe in Anything” recalls the doomed lovers in David Bowie’s “Heroes.”

 Essential songs: “Grounds for Divorce,” “Shine a Light” and “I’ll Believe in Anything”